Osmosis-Wrench/OStrap/README.md

  - Can apply strap-ons to both NPC's and and the Player.
  - Supports modular, JSON based compatibility patches to allow for easily adding more options.
  - OCum support.
+ - MCM Setting saving, and extra loading functionality for Modlist authors.
 ### Requirements
  - Skyrim: Special Edition (1.5.39+)
  - [Ostim SE](https://github.com/Sairion350/OStim) (and all its requirements.)